Mathieu-Poirier/HandControl/README.md

         print("An error occurred:", e)
         return "Internal Server Error", 500
 ```
-This snippet is from server.py.
+- This snippet is from server.py.
+The returned json response is used by the client to control game actions.
+The responses are aggregated and smoothed by taking the five most frequent predicted gestures.
 The flask app is running in a docker container through AWS EC2 and AWS container repository.

-This json response is used by the client to control game actions.

 ## The Model Design

+## Errors, Issues And Further Steps

+## Credit